 - The colleges that you listed on your FAFSA will have access to your information electronically one day after it is processed.
 However, depending on their own process and workload, they might not retrieve your information immediately.

 - If your application is complete, an Expected Family Contribution (EFC) will display on your SAR.
 If your application is incomplete, your SAR will not include an EFC, but it will display text that specifies any issues that need to be resolved.

 TIP: Make sure you copy and paste the entire link; this may display as multiple lines in your e-mail.

 - If your FAFSA is incomplete:

-- Make corrections to your FAFSA by clicking Login on the home page to log in to FAFSA on the Web.
-Click Make FAFSA Corrections, enter your PIN, and add or correct the information that caused your FAFSA to be incomplete.
+- Make corrections to your FAFSA by clicking Login on the home page to log in to FAFSA on the Web using your FSA ID.
+Click Make FAFSA Corrections, and add or correct the information that caused your FAFSA to be incomplete.
 Submit your corrections.

 - If your FAFSA is complete:

 - The EFC that displays on your SAR is a calculation based on the information that you reported on your FAFSA.

 - Your college uses the EFC to determine the amount of federal grants, work-study, and loans for which you may be eligible.

 - Your college will send you a financial aid award letter that details the financial aid you are eligible to receive.